rbw/pysnow/README.rst

 Querying
 --------

-Although optional, queries offers a simple way to specify what you're.
+Although optional, queries offers a simple way to specify what you're after.

 - Using the `Query` builder (For complex queries)
 - Dict type queries (For simple queries, i.e. `equals`)